ndabAP/entityscrape/README.md

 [website](https://ndabap.github.io/entityscrape/index.html)!

 The Go package [assocentity](https://github.com/ndabAP/assocentity) was used for creating this experiment.
-You can create new ones with updating the `source/entities.txt` file and run the CLI with the provided Visual Studio Code debug configuration.
+You can create new ones by updating the `source/entities.txt` file and run the CLI with the provided Visual Studio Code debug configuration.